Yulika Forman, PhD, LMHC

 I received a PhD in Child Development in 2005 from Tufts University, Master’s degree in Mental Health and Rehabilitation counseling in 1999 and BA in Psychology in 1997 from the University of South Florida.
 I have also completed the Federation for Children with Special Needs Parent Advocate Training (Boston, MA), Fundamentals of Special Education course, Suffolk University School of Law (Boston, MA), Wrightslaw Special Education Law and Advocacy Bootcamp, as well as multiple other special education law and clinical trainings.
 I am a former board member of Special Needs Advocacy Network who has worked in over 30 school districts, attended hundreds of IEP meetings and reviewed countless IEP proposals, public school evaluations, as well as neuropsychological and other private evaluations.

-I would love to hear from you.
-Please feel free to send me a question, suggestion or a comment, and remember to sign up on the top of the page to receive updates on new helpful blog posts, webinars, courses, etc.
+If I can be of assistance, please email me, and remember to sign up on the top of the page to receive updates on new helpful blog posts, webinars, courses, etc.